Features And Basic Details

 With the Disk usage monitor, paste/type the path of a directory on the filesystem you want to see the used space for, using the 'Show free space' checkbox to report on free space instead.

-Disk statistics reports on all disk/device stats available from '/proc/diskstats' - note that the raw numbers aren't reported (that would just result in very large ever-increasing numbers over time), but the rate of increase per second, with the exception of 'Number of I/Os in progress'.
+Disk statistics reports on all disk/device stats available from '/proc/diskstats' - note that the raw numbers aren't reported (that would just result in very large ever-increasing numbers over time), but the rate of increase per monitor duration (by default every second), with the exception of 'Number of I/Os in progress'.

 By default the first ethernet connection is selected, with the 'All data' direction reporting the sum of data transferred into and out of the interface.
 The second screenshot displays the various interface 'types' this plugin supports.